Saturday, October 29, 2016

 People stubbornly hang on to what we were taught as children.
 Some people who were taught that Pluto is a planet are deeply distressed by the scientific re-classification which changes that status.
 People are taught to trust in God, as they trust in their parents.
 Some psychologists even say that that we are pre-wired to believe in God.
 And so, people retain their belief in God, regardless of their life experiences, and regardless of how contradictory those experiences may be compared to the teachings about God from childhood.
 Gaining release from those beliefs requires critical, objective thought, contrary to some of our earliest instruction.
 It isn’t easy.

-The reality that human experience is incompatible with the traditional concept of God – omniscient, omnipotent, infinitely good, Creator and Sustainer of the world and mankind.
+Human experience is incompatible with the traditional concept of God – omniscient, omnipotent, infinitely good, Creator and Sustainer of the world and mankind.
 The suffering which mankind endures is simply incompatible with such a God.
 God, if he exists, is either not infinitely good, not infinitely powerful, or not interested in mankind.

 ---